revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-1.stop zookeeper & Kafka server,
+1.stop zookeeper & Kafka server,<br>
-2.then go to 'kafka-logs' folder , there you will see list of kafka topic folders, delete folder with topic name 3.go to 'zookeeper-data' folder , delete data inside that.
+2.then go to 'kafka-logs' folder , there you will see list of kafka topic folders, delete folder with topic name<br>
+3.go to 'zookeeper-data' folder , delete data inside that.<br>

 </blockquote>